kevfung/trie/README.md

 # trie
-Implemention of a Trie for the purpose of learning how to do auto-complete
+Implemention of a Trie for the purpose of learning how to do auto-complete.
+Run the unit-tests to see how it works.